Message from the Director of the Department

 Features and Description of Medical Care

-In the hospital, we specialize in anesthetic management for patients undergoing oral and maxillofacial surgery and for patients with special needs and/or with specific fear of dental treatment, providing sedation, monitored anesthesia care, and ambulatory general anesthesia to dental patients.
-We are also specialists in orofacial pain clinic for patients with orofacial pain, including neuropathic pain, myofascial pain, psychogenic pain, and persistent odontogenic pain.
+In the hospital, we specialize in anesthetic management for patients undergoing oral and maxillofacial surgery and for patients with special needs and/or with specific fear of dental treatment, providing sedation, monitored anesthesia care, and general anesthesia.
+We are also specialists in orofacial pain clinic, including neuropathic pain, myofascial pain, psychogenic pain, and persistent odontogenic pain.
 Highly advanced/specialized medical treatments are the following.